mTurk is probably one the first site that most work from homer have heard off and signed up for.

 Below you will find my list of go to requesters on mTurk that you can count on for a high paying hit(s) or high quality batches.

-Danielle’s Platinum Requester’s List
+Ultimate WAH Blog’s Platinum Requester’s List

 - Project Endor